-Blair A. Silver has more than a decade of experience in complex intellectual property disputes and related appellate matters.
-He has been recognized by Super Lawyers as a Washington, D.C.
-“Rising Star” in appellate and intellectual property litigation from 2016-2019.
-Managing IP recently recognized Mr. Silver as a “Top PTAB Attorney,” and Docket Navigator similarly recognized Mr. Silver as one of the “Top 50 Petitioner and Patent Owner Attorneys at the PTAB.”
+Recognized as a top attorney at the Patent Trial and Appeal Board, Blair has more than a decade of experience in complex intellectual property disputes and appellate matters.
+He also has been recognized by Super Lawyers as a Washington, D.C.
+“Rising Star” in appellate and intellectual property litigation from 2016-19.

 Representative Appellate Litigation Matters